fbgallet/roam-extension-calendar/README.md

 # Full Calendar

-### A comprehensive calendar to handle your tasks and have an overview of events or any tagged content in your Daily Note Pages.
+### A comprehensive calendar, with Google Calendar two-way sync option, to handle your tasks and have an overview of events or any tagged content in your Daily Note Pages or Google Calendars.

 🆕 New in v.6 (January 2026):